 Identity isn't something you have.
 It's something you do.

-Witness Field Theory offers a structural lens for understanding the self — a way to observe stability, collapse, and transformation as parts of a single, living process.
+Witness Field Theory offers a structural lens for understanding the self: a way to observe stability, collapse, and transformation as parts of a single, living process.

 The Unnamed Experience

-We are taught to seek a solid self, a core that remains anchored.
+We're taught to seek a solid self, a core that remains anchored.

 But life is change.
 Relationships end.
 Careers shift.
 Beliefs transform.
 In these moments, the ground falls away.